Edb83/snake/README.md

 ### Current

-**1. Object Oriented Programming**

-- To improve the syntax of the code, Object Oriented Programming has been used as far as possible.
-The game is built with the following objects:
-  - **Gameboard**: handles the canvas and its resizing
-  - **Snake**: a constructor to handle the snake's location, trajectory and size
-  - **Food**: a constructor to handle the food's location
-  - **Spark**: a constructor to handle spark generation and randomisation (separate functions handle the spark array population and updates)
-  - **Game**: handles game state changes, DOM element styling, game settings, collision detection and updates
-  - **Stopwatch**: handles game time played (used only for stats updates)
-  - **Stats**: handles local storage of statistics
-  - **Scoreboard**: handles session scores and the score award text passed to the DOM

-**2. Customisation**

-- Rather than being hard-coded, visual and gameplay variables have been extracted to facilitate tweaks to the look and feel of the game.
-This enables much easier customisation on the developer's part

-**1. Responsive HTML canvas**

-- The core game (including the current score and high score) exists entirely in an HTML canvas element and could appear as a standalone element in another environment
-- Whatever the display size or screen orientation, the canvas adapts instantly to fill the maximum possible screen area while preserving its resolution and aspect ratio.
-This extends not just to the size of the snake and food, but to the font-size of the scoreboard and to the size, velocity and gravity of particle effects

-**2. Responsive input**

-- The game can be controlled with either a keyboard (and mouse) or touch-screen swipe gestures
-- Player input responses are crisp and reliable at any game speed, thanks to direction changes being passed through a validator
-- On mobile, swipe gestures are recognised across the entire screen to prevent missed gestures
-- Thanks to panning gesture recognition, sharp turns can be achieved with ease, even on mobile
-- The game can be paused by either hitting spacebar or tapping the screen with two fingers simultaneously
-- On desktop a new game can intuitively be started from the scores menu by pressing spacebar

-**3. Menu screens**
+**1. Menu screens**

 - **Main**: shows controls for both desktop and mobile, and briefly explains how to play.
 There is also a hint of the game's 'personality', which is realised more fully on the scores screen
 - **Options**: sound toggle, walls toggle and choice of slow, medium or fast game speed
    - The options menu is also displayed while the game is paused but only game sound can be changed.
 The remaining options are still visible but appear disabled.
-This allows players to mute the game if they wish, but prevents them from changing other settings mid-game and from possibly becoming confused by an 'extra' menu
+This allows players to mute the game if they wish, but prevents them from 'cheating' by changing other settings mid-game and from possibly becoming confused by an 'extra' menu
 - **Scores**: shows the five top scores of the session plus some light-hearted encouragement based on the most recent score.
 If the last score was in the top five then a subtle animation effect indicates where the score ranks

+**2. Accessible layout**

+- In portrait mode the canvas is pushed to the top of the screen so that players do not obscure the view of the game with their fingers, while in landscape mode the canvas is centred to allow for a two-thumbed control style either side of the canvas
+- The game has been designed to always fit within a single screen, no matter its size or the menu content, to give it the feeling of a standalone application.
+There should never be an occasion where the player has to scroll or zoom, and for this reason these features have been disabled
+- The menu buttons allow any menu to be accessed with just one click/tap.
+They always appear in the same position to give a physicality to the menu, and to prevent the player from having to reposition their cursor/finger unnecessarily

+**3. Responsive HTML canvas**

+- The core game (including the current score and high score) exists entirely in an HTML canvas element and could appear as a standalone element in another environment
+- Whatever the display size or screen orientation, the canvas adapts instantly to fill the maximum possible screen area while preserving its resolution and aspect ratio.
+This extends not just to the size of the snake and food, but to the font-size of the scoreboard and to the size, velocity and gravity of particle effects

+**4. Responsive/intuitive input**

+- The game can be controlled with either a keyboard (and mouse) or touch-screen swipe gestures, using just one hand
+- Player input responses are crisp and reliable at any game speed, thanks to directional changes being passed through a validator
+- On mobile, panning gestures (via HammerJS) are recognised across the entire screen to prevent missed gestures
+- Thanks to panning gesture recognition, sharp turns can be achieved with ease, even on mobile
+- The game can be paused by either hitting spacebar or tapping the screen with two fingers simultaneously
+- On desktop a new game can intuitively be started from the scores menu by pressing spacebar

+**5. Playstyles**

+A good mobile game caters to both casual and more engaged playstyles.
+The various game speeds should cater to all types of players, with the option to turn on walls providing an additional challenge and a more traditional Snake experience

-**4. Game personality**
+**6. Game personality**

 - In order to inject some personality in keeping with games from the 90s, text feedback is given to the player based on how well the game deems they have performed.
 This is a collection of around 30 comments (which appear in various combinations on the scores menu) intended to amuse, encourage and ridicule players as they attempt to beat their high score
 - This approach was adopted rather than relying on dramatic music/audio or flashy visuals, with the aim of keeping players intruiged by what the game might say on reaching the next score milestone.
 The intended effect is that the game is judging the player's performance, giving them an incentive to prove it wrong

-**5. Playstyles**

-- A good mobile game caters to both casual and more engaged playstyles.
-The various game speeds should cater to all types of players, with the option to turn on walls providing an additional challenge and a more traditional Snake experience

-**6. Local high score save**

-- The high score is saved to the device's local storage and will remain between game sessions, providing cookies are not deleted

-**7. Accessible layout**
+**7. Visual effects**

-- In portrait mode the canvas is pushed to the top of the screen so that players do not obscure the view of the game with their fingers, while in landscape mode the canvas is centred to allow for a two-thumbed control style either side of the canvas
-- The game has been designed to always fit within a single screen, no matter its size or the menu content, to give it the feeling of a standalone application.
-There should never be an occasion where the player has to scroll or zoom, and for this reason these features have been disabled
+This is what the phrase "and the messier things become", refers to on the main menu screen.
+A simple physics particle effect showers the game board with multi-coloured sparks each time food is eaten.
+As more food is eaten, the number and velocity of sparks increases until the screen is awash with colour.
+This serves as both a reward for good play and in the later stages a pleasant distraction from the job at hand

 **8. Audio**

-- Web Audio provides lag-free sound effects on all devices
+The Web Audio API (via HowlerJS) provides reliable sound effects on all devices

+**9. Local high score save**

+The high score is saved to the device's local storage and will remain between game sessions, providing cookies are not deleted.
+This is a fundamental feature for giving players a reason to return

+**10. Object Oriented Programming**

+To improve the syntax of the code, Object Oriented Programming has been used as far as possible.
+The game is built with the following objects:
+- **Gameboard**: handles the canvas and its resizing
+- **Snake**: a constructor to handle the snake's location, trajectory and size
+- **Food**: a constructor to handle the food's location
+- **Spark**: a constructor to handle spark generation and randomisation (separate functions handle the spark array population and updates)
+- **Game**: handles game state changes, DOM element styling, game settings, collision detection and updates
+- **Stopwatch**: handles game time played (used only for stats updates)
+- **Stats**: handles local storage of statistics
+- **Scoreboard**: handles session scores and the score award text passed to the DOM

+**11. Customisation**

+Rather than being hard-coded, visual and gameplay variables have been extracted to facilitate tweaks to the look and feel of the game.
+This enables much easier customisation on the developer's part

 <span id="features-future"></span>

 ### Future

-- Improved score-keeping system
+**Improved score-keeping system**

 - Recording walls on/off and game speed alongside scores.
 After all, 200 points on slow with no walls is less of an achievement than 200 on fast with walls enabled

-- Online leaderboard
+**Online leaderboard**

 - A global/regional leaderboard to give a true sense of competition

-- Gameplay modes/customisation
+**Gameplay modes/customisation**

 - Special food changing playstyle - e.g. speed, points multiplier, extra food objects, altering size of snake body
 - Different game modes - e.g. obstacles within the play area, a maze
 - Graphical options - e.g. choice of snake colour, themes, particle effects

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>